Dark, cold, depressed: The Ukrainians without heat or water after Russian attacks

 The first blackout in Kryvyi Rih began when a huge overnight Russian attack caused mass blackouts across the Dnipropetrovk region, hours before the early evening missile strike seen by OIena on Thursday.

-Olena, a school teacher, said the city was still without electricity and heating on Friday, where temperatures have dropped to -3C as a cold snap grips the country.
+Olena, a school teacher, says the city was still without electricity and heating on Friday, as temperatures dropped to -3C.

 Children are due to return to school on Monday.
 Many schools have generators, which means they will have light to work in – but without heaters, they may have to learn with their coats on.